mbridak/augratin/README.md

 AuGratin is an extension to an earlier program called POTAto.
 And since it's made from POTAto, I called it AuGratin.

-## Why This Fork?

-2 objectives:
-   1. add Omnirig functionality (COMPLETE!)
-   2. push QSO directly to LOG4OM vs. adi file Likely-hood of sucess?
-Not only am I a new HAM, I've never coded in Python before - wish me luck.

 ## What is AuGratin

 To answer this you must know what [POTA](https://parksontheair.com) is.